-- The assurance practitioner shall assess the suitability of the criteria to evaluate or measure the performance of the activity. - 42 Criteria may range from general to specific.
+- The assurance practitioner shall assess the suitability of the criteria to evaluate or measure the performance of the activity. - Criteria may range from general to specific.
 General criteria are broad statements of acceptable and reasonable performance.
 Specific criteria are derived from general criteria and are more closely related to an entity's governing legislation or mandate, objectives, programs, systems and controls.
-The level of detail of the assurance practitioner's conclusions is affected by the level of detail at which the criteria are specified.
+The level of detail of the assurance practitioner's conclusions is affected by the level of detail at which the criteria are specified. - Suitable criteria may be derived from sources such as: - Regulatory bodies, legislation or policy statements. - Standards of good practice developed by professions, associations or other recognised authorities. - Statistics or practices developed within the entity or among similar entities. - Criteria identified in similar circumstances.